dbakshani/number-trivia/README.md

 # number-trivia
-A simple multi-tier application that utilizes Envoy and Istio for connectivity and resilience testing.
+A simple multi-service application that utilizes Envoy and Istio for connectivity and resilience testing.